Quiet Disclosure or IRS Offshore Amnesty (2018) – Know Your Options

-- My CPA said I won’t get caught?
+- My CPA or Attorney said I won’t get caught?

 A quiet disclosure can take a relatively benign situation which can be resolved with IRS Offshore Voluntary Disclosure (aka OVDP, Streamlined or Reasonable Cause) and turn the Taxpayer into a Willful Participant in Tax Fraud or Tax Evasion – resulting in excessive IRS Fines & Penalties.

 At Golding & Golding, we have helped many people fix or resolve their Quiet Disclosure before it is too late (before the IRS finds you)

 Quiet Disclosures (aka Silent Disclosure or Soft Disclosures) are illegal That is because in a Quiet Disclosure scenario, you knowingly amend your tax returns without going through the proper procedures with the IRS in order to avoid the penalty (or to avoid the risks of Reasonable Cause).

 Essentially, you have “sneak amended” your returns in the hopes that he would not get caught.
 With that said, not all Quiet Disclosures intentional and whether you were intentional or not may make the difference between whether you were willful or not — which impact the potential penalties you may face.

 - You have unreported foreign accounts, assets or income

 - You learn about IRS Offshore Reporting Requirements

 - You learn about FBAR & FATCA Penalties